 I enjoyed a mellow start to the cigar with cedar wood sweetness and a creaminess to the smoke at the start.
 The Ecuadorian Connecticut wrapper had a silky grain and beautiful claro colour, and the cigar drew easily producing plenty of smoke.
 As the initial creaminess subsided in the middle the nuttiness came through with a touch of spice hitting the roof of the mouth.
 As the cigar finished the creaminess returned, tempered with some black pepper and a more pronounced spice and walnut flavour.
 Medium in strength, but with a rich flavour this cigar can be enjoyed at any time of the day.

-With my palette cleansing black coffee refreshed, it was time for the Davidoff 702 Series - Special ‘R’.
+With my palette cleansing black coffee refreshed, it was time for the Davidoff 702 Series - Special ‘R’ which has sadly since been discontinued.
 The 702 series consists of a selection of Davidoff’s most iconic cigars, with the filler and binder left unchanged, but the wrapper used switched to the 702 Habana wrapper.
 Developed by Davidoff to produce more intensity and spice, this wrapper leaf is a hybrid of three Cuban ‘Habano’, seeds grown in the volcanic soil of Cotopaxi, Ecuador.
 Davidoff blenders estimate the change in wrapper can alter the taste of the cigar by 60-70%, dramatically increasing the intensity.